 106. Declaration of a drainage course

-(1) In relation to any main drain or arterial drain, or proposed main drain or proposed arterial drain, the Commission may determine that an area of land sufficient to contain the drainage works should be declared to be a drainage course.
+(1) In relation to any main drain or arterial drain, or proposed main drain or proposed arterial drain, the Minister may determine that an area of land sufficient to contain the drainage works should be declared to be a drainage course.

-(2) On determining the point of commencement, route, extent, dimensions, and point of termination of a proposed drainage course and assigning a name to it, the Commission shall cause the lands comprising the drainage course, in sufficient detail to enable the boundaries to be ascertained, to be delineated on a specified plan and shall —
+(2) On determining the point of commencement, route, extent, dimensions, and point of termination of a proposed drainage course and assigning a name to it, the Minister shall cause the lands comprising the drainage course, in sufficient detail to enable the boundaries to be ascertained, to be delineated on a specified plan and shall —

-(a) serve notice in writing, accompanied by a copy of or relevant extract from that specified plan, to be served on the Corporation and the local government of each district in which the course is, or is to be, situated and (so far as is practicable) on each person who is an owner or is an occupier of land within the boundaries of that drainage course, of the proposal providing that objections and submissions in relation thereto may be made to the Commission within one month from the date of service of the notice;
+(a) serve notice in writing, accompanied by a copy of or relevant extract from that specified plan, to be served on the Corporation and the local government of each district in which the course is, or is to be, situated and (so far as is practicable) on each person who is an owner or is an occupier of land within the boundaries of that drainage course, of the proposal providing that objections and submissions in relation thereto may be made to the Minister within one month from the date of service of the notice; and

-(b) cause an advertisement to be published in a newspaper circulating in the area affected by the proposal specifying the proposal in general terms and indicating in what manner and the times when, and places at which, further particulars can be ascertained, and, upon request, furnish those particulars;
+(b) cause an advertisement to be published in a newspaper circulating in the area affected by the proposal specifying the proposal in general terms and indicating in what manner and the times when, and places at which, further particulars can be ascertained, and, upon request, furnish those particulars; and